ghi-electronics/Docs/hardware/gadgeteer/modules.md

 ---
 This page lists all .NET Gadgeteer modules.
 All sources are found on the [NETMF and Gadgeteer repo](https://github.com/ghi-electronics/NETMF-Gadgeteer)

-> [!Tip]
-> There are community made NuGet drivers for many of the modules.

 ## Accel G248
 ![Accel G248](images/modules/accel-g248.jpg)